crispd/dev-env/README.md

 See [wiki.almalinux.org](https://wiki.almalinux.org/documentation/wsl.html#about-wsl)
 - Install AlmaLinux9 from the Microsoft Store
     - Using winget: `winget install "AlmaLinux 9"`
 - Open the AlmaLinux9 _app_.
 A terminal should open and run stuff.
-When complete, AlmaLinux9 can be run in WSL.
+When complete, AlmaLinux9 will be a profile option in Windows Terminal (or Windows Terminal Preview).
 #### Install Windows Terminal Preview from the Microsoft Store
 - Using winget: `winget install "Windows Terminal Preview"`
 #### Install a NerdFont